jonchurch/tradingview-js-api-tutorial/README.md

 If that link shows you a 404, then you do not, and you must [apply for access](https://www.tradingview.com/HTML5-stock-forex-bitcoin-charting-library/) with TradingView before proceeding.

-If you do have access, then clone the repository to your local machine and copy the charting_library folder inside the charting library project into the public folder of an example before running it.
+If you do have access, then clone the Charting Library repository to the root of this repo, and copy the `charting_library` _folder inside the charting library project_ into the public folder of an example before running it.

 ```